 According to a recent survey, 73% of U.S. households have a dishwasher, even though another survey reveals that this convenient appliance often goes unused by 20% of those who own one.
-Okay, so maybe one in five of us prefer to wash and dry dishes by hand.
+Okay, so maybe one in five of us prefers to wash and dry dishes by hand.
 But is there comfort in knowing that the dishwasher is standing by, ready to do the dishes for those times when we have better things to do?
 If a malfunctioning dishwasher forces us to clean the dishes ourselves, does it make the chore that much more unpleasant?
 Let’s agree that it’s better to have a choice and get that dishwasher back in good working order.
-Before you can diagnose why a dishwasher stops working properly, you need to know how it works.
+Before you can diagnose why a dishwasher is not cleaning properly, you need to know how it works.
 After you learn how it works, you can troubleshoot using our advice to determine why your dishwasher is not cleaning dishes.

 When you select a wash cycle on your dishwasher, the control sends 120 volts of alternating current to the water inlet valve solenoid which opens the valve and allows the proper amount of water into the tub.
 This process will take anywhere from 90 seconds to two minutes and will usually allow around two gallons of water to fill the tub.